-There are Kennel Clubs in Zambia, Zimbabwe and South Africa.
+The E.A.
+Kennel Club registers and keeps records for pedigree dogs bred in East Africa.
+There are Kennel Clubs in Mauritius, Zambia, Zimbabwe and South Africa.
 All pedigree dogs have recorded parents and grandparents and if they are imported into the country they come with records from the country of origin.

 How the E.A.K.C Was BornThe East Africa Kennel Club was born on 18th October, 1919 at a Dog Show held at the old Nairobi Racecourse.

 Dogs had been exhibited somewhat informally in Kenya at least since the foundation of the Agricultural and Horticultural Society in 1902 – without a Club or Rules to govern the proceedings.